Faculty of Arts and Science

 - Students who through their past studies have demonstrated a high level of performance may apply for direct entry to an honours program on admission.
 Information specific to the academic unit may be found in the Undergraduate Application for Admission.

-- Students already admitted to a program at Concordia University may apply for entry into an honours program with a minimum cumulative GPA of 3.30 (B+).
+- Students already admitted to a program at Concordia University may apply for entry into an honours program with a minimum cumulative GPA of 3.30 (B+) and assessment GPA of 3.30 (B+).
 It is normally advisable that students have completed 30 Concordia credits in their program before applying for admission to the honours program.
-Averages are calculated on Concordia courses only.
+Averages are calculated on Concordia courses only and some departments may have a higher cumulative GPA and assessment GPA requirement.

-- All students must maintain a minimum cumulative GPA of 3.30 as well as a minimum assessment GPA of 3.30 within the honours program.
+- All students must maintain a minimum cumulative GPA of 3.30 as well as a minimum assessment GPA of 3.30 within the honours program (some departments may have a higher cumulative GPA and assessment GPA requirement).
 The minimum acceptable grade in any course is normally “C.”

 - Students who are withdrawn from the honours program may proceed in the corresponding specialization or major program.
 Reinstatement in the honours program is possible only by appeal to the Faculty Honours Committee.